gggliuye/VIO/docs/deepblue/LM.rst

 .. math::
     V = \begin{bmatrix} \vec{v}_{1} & \vec{v}_{2} & ... & \vec{v}_{n} \end{bmatrix}

-This is to choose the positive eigen values to make jacobian **positive defined** .
 Then linearized jacobian and linearized residual are defined :

 .. math::